Maxie's World

 Maxie's World is an American animated children's television program produced by DIC Animation City.
-Distributed by Claster Television and Saban International and originally aired in first-run syndication in the United States from September 18, 1989, through October 30, 1989.
-It consists of one season, comprising a total of 32 episodes, each 15 minutes long.
+Distributed by Claster Television and Saban International and originally aired in first-run syndication in the United States from September 18 to October 30, 1989, it consists of one season, comprising a total of 32 episodes, each 15 minutes long.
 In the series' original run, Maxie's World alternated on weekdays with Beverly Hills Teens and It's Punky Brewster.
 The series was briefly rerun on USA Network in 1994.

 Developed for television by Phil Harnage, and executive produced by Andy Heyward, the series was conceived as a tie-in to the Hasbro line of "Maxie" fashion dolls.
 The title character Maxie is a straight-"A" student, cheerleader, and surfer girl, who attends Surfside High School in California.
 In addition to her life as a "typical" teenager, she routinely finds adventure solving crimes and investigating mysteries as host of her own TV show.